 - Administrative agreement on fish barrier remediation requirements presented in Assembly Bill (AB) 1189 (Skinner.
 2009) (PDF), Will Kempton (May 26.
 2009).
 This letter documents an agreement between the Department and the Legislature regarding 12 requirements contained in AB 1189.
 The agreement requires specific actions related to project development, project delivery and an annual reports to the Legislature.

 - Guidance for the Joint Issue Memo for the Dispute Resolution Process for Section 7 Endangered Species Act Consultation, Jay Norvell (April 8, 2009).
 This memo provides additional guidance to the Joint Issue Memo for the Dispute Resolution Process for Section 7 Endangered Species Act Consultation that was formalized in November 2006 for all projects where Caltrans or FHWA is the lead agency.

-- Delegation of Biology-Related Non-Standard Special Provisions (NSSPs) - Review responsibilities for Biology-Related NSSPs have been temporarily delegated to select Districts as of July 1, 2006.
-See Review Checklist, District NSSP Delegates (DOCX) for further details.
+- Delegation of Biology-Related Non-Standard Special Provisions (NSSPs) (PDF) - Review responsibilities for Biology-Related NSSPs have been temporarily delegated to select Districts as of July 1, 2006.
+See Review Checklist (PDF), District NSSP Delegates (DOCX) for further details.